 So how do you go about keeping warm during an outdoor winter Whistler elopement in the mountains?
 With my first hand knowledge and years of experience living through Whistler winters I would be happy to share some tips with you!
 Keep reading for 10 ideas to keep you warm during your winter elopement in Whistler.

-1. Get yourself a warm shawl, jacket, or fur coat (faux works too!):
+1. Get a warm shawl, jacket, or fur coat (faux works too!):

-Making sure you stay warm during your elopement day does not mean that anything will be detracted from your photos.
-There are a ton of stylish winter coat options that pair perfectly with elopement attire.
+Making sure you stay warm during your elopement day does not detracted from your photos at all.
+There are a ton of stylish winter coats that pair perfectly with elopement attire.
 For example a Pea Coat, a Toggle & Duffle Coat or a Cape Coat are all excellent options to layer over top of either a wedding dress or suit.
 Shawls and furs are also great alternatives to layer over your elopement clothing.